 … or are you weeding your bookshelves to make room for more?
 Please donate them to our 2018 Used Book Sale by bringing them to the Milne Public Library.
-Our collection shelf is now located in the foyer through the left door off the Botsford Community Room (where the Williamstown Historical Museum used to be).
+Our collection shelf is now located in the foyer through the left door off the Botsford Community Room (former Williamstown Historical Museum location).

 The Friends, in collaboration with Berkshire United Way and the Williamstown Community Chest, have installed a “Book House” at the back entrance to Williamstown Elementary School.
 As part of the United Way’s county-wide literacy initiative, the Book House gives kids access to books even when schools and libraries are closed.